First Time Disney Visit

 As we mentioned in Part I, every family is different.
 So, if there are any Disney pros out there reading, please send us your comments and suggestions at info@mainstreetpopin.com

-Also, with all the Disney parks, it’s best to arrive when the park opens (rope drop) on a weekday.
-If you can avoid major school holiday breaks, you will experience less crowds (see article, Best Month to Visit Disney?).
+With all the Disney parks, it’s best to arrive when the park opens (fans call this time “rope drop”).
+If you can also avoid major school holiday breaks, you will experience smaller crowds (see article, Best Month to Visit Disney?).
+And for those who want to pay a little extra to wait in shorter lines, get Genie+ and/or an Individual Lightning Lane pass.

 How to Spend a First Day at Epcot with Young Kids

-Figment is actually the mascot of Epcot, although he’s rarely seen in the park.
-Here is the one place he gets to play a starring role.
-Most people skip this attraction for its silliness, however, kids enjoy it.
+Figment is actually Epcot’s mascot, and Journey is the sport in which he plays a starring role.
+Most people skip this attraction for its silliness; however, kids enjoy it.
 The interactive play area (ImageWorks) is also fun for young kids.

-With little ones, you probably won’t get the chance to do a deep dive into the culture of each of the World Showcase pavilions, but don’t let that stop you.
-There are so many sites, smells and tastes to enjoy.
-Also, purchase an Epcot passport for your trip around the Showcase.
-Kids fill in the stickers and then visit the Kidcot Fun Stop in each country for an activity and a passport stamp.
+With little ones, you may not get the chance to dive deep into the culture of each of the World Showcase pavilions but don’t let that stop you.
+There are so many sites, smells, and tastes to enjoy.
+Anyone can visit the Kidcot Fun Stops located in each country for an activity and a passport stamp.

 We recommend starting your journey in Mexico.
-Enter the marketplace, then ride the Gran Fiesta Tour starring the Three Caballeros.
+Visit the marketplace, then ride the Gran Fiesta Tour, which features the Three Caballeros.

 Next travel to Norway, the most popular pavilion since the arrival of Anna and Elsa.
-Meet the princesses in the Royal Sommerhus and then catch a ride on Frozen Ever After (a FastPass is recommended).
-Don’t miss the shops in Norway either.
-The kids will love seeing the big troll.
+Meet the princesses in the Royal Sommerhus and then catch a ride on Frozen Ever After.
+Take advantage of the shops in Norway too.
+The kids will love seeing the giant troll.

-China, next door, has a fun shopping area and a Circle-Vision movie about the country.
-Sometimes acrobats gather at the main entrance to entertain.
+Next door, China has a fun shopping area and a Circle-Vision movie about the country.
+Sometimes, acrobats gather at the main entrance to entertain.

-In Germany, the toy shop is worth a quick look, and then on to the miniature trains and village located between the Germany and Italy pavilions.
+In Germany, the toy shop is worth a quick look, followed by the miniature trains and village located between the Germany and Italy pavilions.

-Italy has some lovely photos ops, but kids love it for the pizza at Via Napoli (reservation recommended).
+Italy has some lovely photo ops, but kids love it for the pizza at Via Napoli (reservations recommended).

 The American Adventure attraction offers a 30-minute patriotic film on American history.
 (You’ll have to judge whether your little one will sit through it, especially if they already watched the China feature.)